-The use of personal information is regulated by the General Data Protection Regulation and the Data Protection Act 2018.
-Data protection was already a complex issue but this new legislation makes it even more complex: a far more detailed information analysis and more detailed records, policies and transparency are required.
+The use of personal information is regulated by the General Data Protection Regulation (“UKGDPR”) and the Data Protection Act 2018.
+Data protection was already a complex issue, but this legislation requires a far more detailed analysis of information systems and more detailed records, policies and transparency.

 - An organisation may have to self-report breaches to the ICO and the individuals affected

-Individuals have a right to know what information about them an organisation holds, and how it is used and shared.
-But there are some important limits to this, and providing too much information could just as easily be a data protection breach as providing too little.
-The complexity of the legislation, and finding the resources needed to gather, review and edit a large amount of information within strict time limits – usually just one month – can be challenging.
+Individuals have a right to know what information about them an organisation holds, and how it is used and shared, but there are some important limits to this, and providing too much information could just as easily be a data protection breach as providing too little.
+The complexity of the legislation, and finding the resources needed to gather, review and edit a large amount of information within strict time limits can also be challenging.

 My services include: